La Bête (film): Reception

 The film did well in Europe, but the run of the film in France and the U.S. ran into controversy due to its erotic nature.
 Many felt the film went over the top with its sex scenes, and some people said that the movie had a connection to bestiality, leading to its withdrawal from film for several years.
 In the UK the BBFC refused to classify a heavily cut version for general cinema release, and the same cut print narrowly avoided prosecution under the Obscene Publications Act by the Director of Public Prosecutions when it was shown with Greater London Council approval at the independently run Prince Charles Cinema in London in September 1978.

-Nowadays, it is considered a classic for the monster erotica culture, and one of the most memorable monster porn movies as well as one of the most polemic ones.
-Many teratophiles said that this movie opened doors for the genre of monster erotica, and inspired movies like: Possession (1981) and The Untamed (2016), both movies that contain explicit sexual encounters with monsters, aliens, and mythological beings.
+The film has been described as a classic for the monster erotica culture, and as a memorable and polemic monster porn movie.
+Some teratophiles have said that this movie opened doors for the genre of monster erotica, and inspired movies like: Possession (1981) and The Untamed (2016), both movies that contain explicit sexual encounters with monsters, aliens, and mythological beings.